Easy Apple Danishes (+Video)

 - Roll up from long side; pinch edges to seal.
 Holding one end, loosely coil each.

-- Spread out the dough in the center to make room for the filling.
+- Place on cookie sheet that has been sprayed with nonstick spray.
+Spread out the dough in the center to make room for the filling.

 - Open can of apple pie filling and using a knife, cut apple slices into smaller chunks.

 - Top each coil with about 2-3 tablespoons of apple pie filling.

 - Sprinkle the tops with a bit more cinnamon sugar mixture.

 - Bake at 350(F) for 15-18 minutes, or until golden brown.